spacetimeengineer/steamware/README.md

 *Note from the author*

 Steamware is a potent technology.
+If you dont know what to print, print steamware.